 Information and communication

 The Customer Service Accessibility Standard came into effect on November 1, 2015.
-Municipalities have until November 1, 2017 to comply with the new requirements.
-The Customer Service Standard requires Provincial organizations establish and implement measures, policies and practices that:
+Municipalities have until November 1, 2017, to comply with the new requirements.
+The Customer Service Standard requires Provincial organizations to establish and implement measures, policies and practices that:

 Identify and remove barriers to accessible customer service, or if it cannot be removed, find alternative means to provide the goods or services.